Willie Colón: Music career

-On July 12, 2018, Willie Colón became the first Latin artist to perform at Paris' Bataclan theater after the 2015 terrorist attack.

-Beyond the trombone, he has also worked as a composer, arranger, and singer, and eventually as a producer and director.
+Beyond the trombone, he also worked as a composer, arranger, and singer, and eventually as a producer and director.
 Combining elements of jazz, rock, and salsa, his work incorporates the rhythms of traditional music from African descendants in Cuba, the Dominican Republic, Puerto Rico, and Brazil, representing mostly a one-way flow from Puerto Rico to the New York-based diaspora.
 "His life and music commute back and forth between his home turf in the Bronx and his ancestral Puerto Rico, with more than casual stop-offs in other musical zones of the Caribbean."
-Colón "makes the relation between diaspora and Caribbean homeland the central theme of his work," particularly in his 1971 Christmas album, Asalto Navideño.
-The lyrics and music of the songs on this album "enact the diaspora addressing the island culture in a complex, loving but at the same time mildly challenging way."
+Colón "makes the relation between diaspora and Caribbean homeland the central theme of his work", particularly in his 1971 Christmas album, Asalto Navideño.
+The lyrics and music of the songs on this album "enact the diaspora addressing the island culture in a complex, loving but at the same time mildly challenging way".

 He went on to have many successful collaborations with other salsa musicians and singers, such as Ismael Miranda, Celia Cruz, Soledad Bravo, and singer-songwriter Rubén Blades.
-On his website, Colón claims to hold the "all time record for sales in the Salsa genre, [having] created 40 productions that have sold more than thirty million records worldwide."
+On his website, it is claimed that Colón holds the "all time record for sales in the Salsa genre, [having] created 40 productions that have sold more than thirty million records worldwide".

 One significant overarching theme in Colón's music, which draws from many cultures and several different styles, is an exploration of the competing associations that Puerto Ricans have with their home and with the United States.
-He uses his songs to depict and investigate the problems of living in the United States mainland as a Puerto Rican, and also to imply the cultural contributions that Puerto Ricans have to offer.
+He used his songs to depict and investigate the problems of living in the United States mainland as a Puerto Rican, and also to imply the cultural contributions that Puerto Ricans have to offer.

-In May 2007, Colón sued Ruben Blades for breach of contract.
-This led to a series of suits and countersuits that lasted over five years, resulting in decisions in Blades' favor.
+In May 2007, Colón sued Rubén Blades for breach of contract.
+This led to a series of suits and countersuits that lasted over five years, resulting in decisions in Blades's favor.